mchalela/lensing/LensCat/README.md

 cat.write_to('gx_'+cat.name+'.fits')
 ```

 That was the easy way.
-By default, if you search galaxies directly with the **bubble_neighbors()** method you will load only these columns from the catalogues: RAJ2000, DECJ2000, Z_B, e1, e2, m, weight, ODDS, fitclass, MASK.
+By default, if you search for galaxies directly with the **bubble_neighbors()** method you will load only these columns from the catalogues: RAJ2000, DECJ2000, Z_B, e1, e2, m, weight, ODDS, fitclass, MASK.
 And in particular, the CFHTLens catalogue will also load the c2 additive bias column, correct the e2 component of ellipticity and drop the c2 column from the catalogue, thats why you wont see it.

 This is because the catalogue needs to be loaded in memory first with the **load(fields=None, columns=None, science_cut=True)** method.
 If you don't load the catalogue before searching for galaxies, it will be loaded automatically with those default columns.
 You can control what columns and fields are loaded.
 ```python